Table of Contents

 In all living cells, the plasma membrane functions as the boundary and is selectively permeable, by allowing the entry and exit of certain selective substances.
 Along with these, the plasma membrane also acts as a connecting system by providing a connection between the cell and its environment.

 Explore more: Cell organelles

 Structure of Plasma Membrane

-A plasma membrane is mainly composed of carbohydrates, phospholipids, proteins, conjugated molecules, which is about 5 to 8 nm in thickness.
+A plasma membrane is mainly composed of carbohydrates, phospholipids, proteins, and conjugated molecules, and it is about 5 to 8 nm in thickness.

-The plasma membrane is a flexible and lipid bilayer that surrounds and contains the cytoplasm of the cell.
+The plasma membrane is a flexible, lipid bilayer that surrounds and contains the cytoplasm of the cell.
 Based on their arrangement of molecules and the presence of certain specialized components, it is also described as the fluid mosaic model.

-The fluid mosaic model was first proposed in the year 1972 by American biologist Garth L. Nicolson and Seymour Jonathan Singer.
-The fluid mosaic model describes in detail about the plasma membrane structure in the eukaryotic cells, how well it is arranged along with their components – phospholipids, proteins, carbohydrates and cholesterol.
+The fluid mosaic model was first proposed in the year 1972 by American biologists Garth L. Nicolson and Seymour Jonathan Singer.
+The fluid mosaic model describes in detail, the plasma membrane structure in the eukaryotic cells, and how well it is arranged along with their components – phospholipids, proteins, carbohydrates and cholesterol.
 These components give a fluid appearance to the plasma membrane.